 Start by cutting all the legs to 22 inches long.
-Then mark each end and trim it off at 15° so the angles at each end oppose each other.
+Then mark each end and trim it off at 15° so the angles oppose each other at each end.
 This will produce a leg that sits flat on the floor and forms a level surface with the spine at the top when the sawhorse is in the opened position.

 Next cut all the spines at 30 inches long.
 You can make them longer if you want a larger sawhorse but keep in mind the space you'll need for storage.

 Notch one side of each spine to fit a 2x4 leg on each end.
 Set the legs back from the ends of the spine by a couple inches.
 We use 2" here but that too is variable to suit your needs, just be sure to provide enough room to install the hinges underneath.